-McAfee Internet Security for Mac review
+McAfee Internet Security for Mac full review

 McAfee Internet Security addresses the usual virus, malware, and Trojan Horse issue, but also includes a configurable firewall along with a Firefox plug-in that vets and reports on search result links.
 It’s a multipronged and easy-to-manage extra layer that didn’t seem to slow our Mac down one bit, while providing useful information and the right degree of control to block remote access.